I don’t know where I’m going with this, but it’s here so I should examine it.

 The anti-immigrant agenda failed that day.
 I’d turned the tide for good.
 And I’d broken the boy who’d dismissed me.

 When the mock Congress adjourned, the most bizarre thing happened.
 The crowd parted as I walked from that conference room to my bus.
 People high fived me.
 People cheered.
 They patted me on the back.
 I got applause as I boarded the yellow school bus.
+The guys in the back of the bus stomped their feet.
 I’d been the hero of the day to these near strangers.
 For someone who is motivated by vanity and power, it was as intoxicating as any drug could ever be.
 I stared out the window on the ride home, afraid that everyone would see the fire in my eyes as I burned with self-satisfaction.

 And the boy?
 Well, I never talked to him after that.
 Not at the dance that night.
 Nor the next day as everyone prepared to leave.
 But I’d made enemies.
 While I waited for a bus to the airport on the curb, next to my suitcase, three girls behind me spoke conspicuously to get my attention.
 In mocking, sarcastic tones, they called themselves racists and started fanning themselves as if they really were plantation-era debutantes.
 I’d sunk them and they were sore enough to try and hurt me.
 In that moment, none of the previous day’s victory was with me.
 I was alone and they were three and I’d known this dynamic too intimately to not feel threatened.
 I’d brought this misery upon myself, just as I had every time before.
 Me and my mouth.